swaras16/Vybe/README.md

 # Vybe
-Vybe is an interactive music visualizer created in python and offers an intuitive user experience and a unique user interface.
+Vybe is an interactive music visualizer created in Python and offers an intuitive user experience and a unique user interface.

 https://youtu.be/TFfD6IItuOY